Fall and Winter Vegetables at Morningsun Herb Farm 2017

 Mei Qing Choi: 45 days.
 Baby green stem Pac choi.
 Flat, pale, misty green stems form a thick, heavy base with broad, oval, rich green leaves.
 The compact, vase shaped plant at full growth is about 8-10 inches tall, but perfectly formed at “baby” size when young.
 One of the most bolt resistant and uniform varieties.

-Red Choi (F1): 45 days.
+Rosie (F1): 45 days.
 Versatile Pac choi adds a touch of red.
 Excellent at micro mix, baby leaf, and full size.
-Red Choi changes from dark green leaves with maroon veins at micro size to dark maroon leaves with green undersides and thin green petioles at full size (8-10 inches).
+Red Choi changes from dark green leaves with maroon veins at micro size to dark maroon leaves with green undersides and thin green petioles at full size (12 inches).

 Royal Snow: 60 days.
 Tender and fancy snow pea.
 4 inch pods remain tender even at a larger size.
-Tender sweet pods are excellent in salads, stir fry.
+Tender pods are excellent in salads, stir fry.
 Deep purple pods are delicious raw, mild flavor with a bit of a kick, and will remain purple if very lightly cooked or steamed.

 Sugar Sprint Peas: 58 days.
 An almost stringless snap pea with excellent eating quality.
 Fast and easy to prepare.
 Can be grown with or without support.
 Grows well in both warm late summer and cool fall weather.

-Red Verona: 90 days.
+Fiero: 90 days.
+Treviso style radicchio.
 Colorful, tangy salad vegetable, the leaves are green to pink to red with white veins, cabbage sized heads.

 Space Spinach (F1): 50 days.
 Medium dark green leaves are upright and smooth to slightly savoyed.
 Resistant to downy mildew races 1, 2, 3, 5, 6, 8, 11, and 12.
 Intermediate resistance to cladosporium leaf spot.

-Bright Lights Swiss chard: 28 days baby, 55 days bunching.
+Bright Lights: 28 days baby, 55 days bunching.
 Multi colored chard – 1998 All America Selections winner.
 Stems of many colors including gold, pink, orange, purple, red and white – with bright and pastel variations.
 Lightly savoyed, green or bronze leaves.
 The taste is milder than ordinary chard, with each color a bit different.
 A favorite for home growers!